 - a flexible and adaptable approach, in order to respond to shifting priorities and a rapidly evolving external environment

-For roles within government, you'll need to evidence a commitment to developing and delivering policy to improve the lives and experiences of citizens.
-For roles within charities and think tanks, this will mean evidencing your commitment and passion for advancing a particular cause.
+- commitment and passion for developing and delivering policy to improve the lives and experiences of citizens or for advancing a particular cause.

 Policy work can be a competitive field, so it's advisable to gain work experience.
 Volunteering, internships and building a network in the sector will increase your chances of securing a position.
 Consider volunteering for a charity, political party, or MP.